dockur/windows-arm/readme.md

   ```

 > [!NOTE]
->  Changing these values has no effect after the installation performed already.
+>  Changing these values has no effect after the installation has been performed already.
 Use settings inside Windows in case.

 ### How do I change the storage location?